Naziruddin Jehad

 Najiruddin Jehad (6 September 1969 – 10 October 1990) was an activist of the pro-democracy movement of Bangladesh that led to the 1990 Mass Uprising in Bangladesh.
-Jehad, the first casualty of the 1990 Mass Uprising in Bangladesh was killed on 10 October due to the police excesses during the first nationwide strike of the full-fledged movement against Ershad, in front of Dainik Bangla intersection of capital Dhaka.
+Jehad, the first casualty of the 1990 Mass Uprising in Bangladesh was killed on 10 October due to the police excesses during the first nationwide strike of the full-fledged movement against Ershad in front of Dainik Bangla intersection of capital Dhaka.

 His death added fuel to the fire of the full-fledged movement, unified the students of all organisations and led to the fall of Hussain Muhammad Ershad on 4 December 1990.
-To commemorate his contribution to the democracy, Bangladesh Nationalist Party (BNP) and its students wing observe 10 October each year as Shahid Jehad Day.
+To commemorate his contribution to democracy, Bangladesh Nationalist Party (BNP) and its students wing observe 10 October each year as Shahid Jehad Day.

 Early life and education

 Naziruddin Jehad was born on 6 September 1969, at Nabogram village under Ullapara upazila of Sirajganj district to his father K. M. Mahmud and mother Basirunnesa.
-Mr. Mahmud and Mrs. Basirunnesa were blessed with 10 children and among them Jehad was ninth in line.
+Mr. Mahmud and Mrs. Basirunnesa had 10 children and among them Jehad was ninth in line.

 Jehad after passing his SSC and Higher Secondary School Certificate examinations joined Government Akbar Ali College of Sirajganj in 1988.

 Political career

 Naziruddin Jehad, an ardent admirer of President Ziaur Rahman, joined Government Akbar Ali College unit of Bangladesh Jatiotabadi Chatra Dal in 1988.
-After joining Chatra Dal he focused on strengthening the organisation of the wing both in the college and in Ullapara upazila.
-With his relentless effort Chatra Dal created a strong foothold in both Government Akbar Ali College and Ullapara upazila.
+After joining Chatra Dal, he focused on strengthening the organisation of the wing both in the college and in Ullapara upazila.
+With his relentless effort, Chatra Dal created a strong foothold in both Government Akbar Ali College and Ullapara upazila.

 Jehad played a crucial role in mobilising public support against military strongman Hussain Muhammad Ershad in his district.
 He was active in the political programs declared by Bangladesh Nationalist Party as a leader of its student wing from 1988.
 For his contribution to the party, he was elected as the president of Government Akbar Ali College unit Chatra Dal and the vice-president of its Ullapara upazila unit in 1990.

 Beginning of the mass uprising

 After eight years of relentless movement, BNP led 7-party alliance and Awami League led 8-party alliance and leftist 5-party alliance started a full-fledged joint movement from 10 October 1990 by declaring a nationwide strike on the day with a view to usurping General Ershad from the power.

 On 10 October 1990, hundreds and thousands of protesters both from BNP and Awami League ran riot on the streets of Dhaka.
 A large pool of activists of BNP and its associate bodies were demonstrating in the Paltan area of the capital that day.
-A clash was ensued in the area when police attacked the demonstrators and opened fire on the crowd that claimed two lives.
+A clash ensued in the area when police attacked the demonstrators and opened fire on the crowd that claimed two lives.

-Another incident of firing that took place in front of Jatiya Party office and claimed another three lives when the armed goons of Jatiya Party attacked the BNP rally.
+Another incident of firing took place in front of Jatiya Party office and claimed another three lives when the armed goons of Jatiya Party attacked the BNP rally.